Yufka | Turkish Unleavened Flatbread

 Stacked yufka flatbread

 The yufka is rolled very thin and then cooked on a heavy iron plate called Sac.
 I used a heavy flat pan to cook the yufka.
-These flatbread can become very hard and dry if not served immediately.
-To make it soft again, it is sprayed with warm water and rested for few minutes in between a kitchen cloth and then served.
+These flatbreads can become very hard and dry if not served immediately.
+To make it soft again, it is sprayed with warm water and rested for a few minutes in between a kitchen cloth and then served.

 My Other recipes in the A-Z International Flatbread Series